shopware5/devdocs/source/designers-guide/preparing-themes-for-the-community-store/index.md

 ![community store image](img-store.jpg)

 ## Plugin structure
 The plugin directory has to have a specific structure in order to work inside Shopware 5.
-The plugin folder name has to match the Shopware plugin naming pattern, which consists of the `developer prefix` and the `plugin name`.
+The plugin directory name has to match the Shopware plugin naming pattern, which consists of the `developer prefix` and the `plugin name`.
 In this example the plugin directory name is "SwagTutorialTheme" (`Swag` as the prefix for shopware AG, `TutorialTheme` as the plugin name).

 ```
 [developer prefix][plugin name]
 ```

 Themes in the Shopware Community Store have to be wrapped inside plugins in order to be installable with the plugin manager.
 The plugin requires a `Bootstrap.php` file in the root directory and the custom theme, that was previously created.
-It has to be located inside the `Themes/Frontend` folder (just as it would be inside the normal Shopware installation).
+It has to be located inside the `Themes/Frontend` directory (just as it would be inside the normal Shopware installation).

-**Attention: the folder and file names are case sensitive.**
+**Attention: the directory and file names are case sensitive.**

 ##### Plugin directory